vbisin/Applied-Mathematics-Thesis/README.md

-# Learning Optimal Filter and Penalty Function for Denoising
+# A Study in Total Variation Denoising and its Validity in a Recently Proposed Denoising Algorithm

 ## driver.py
 The driver script for the algorithm.
 Outputs graphs and percent successfully denoised for learned model on train and test sets.